 Always remind yourself of your self-worth and constantly strive to improve yourself.
 Your personal growth comes with increased self-esteem which in turn edges you on to increase your self-development.

 Even in a workplace with the most toxic office culture, there will still be colleagues who just like you are trying to maintain their positivity.
+You will find co-workers who have similar values and interests as you do.
+Do not be afraid to share your thoughts with them.

 Don’t let people disrespect you.
 My mom says don’t open the door to the devil.
 Surround yourself with positive people. – Cuba Gooding, Jr.

 Being around such co-workers does wonder for your morale.
 Spend your free time socializing with them.
-They can offer a support structure where you encouraged, teach and validate each other.
+They can offer a support structure where you encouraged, teach, and validate each other.

 Having a grateful attitude is one way to be happy.
 Look around you, and you will be amazed at the countless things that you ought to be grateful for.
 This will help you cope in a toxic workplace.